-Associate Professor, Dept. of Neurology
+Associate Professor, Dept. of Neurology and Neurosurgery

 Associate Member, Depts. of Anatomy & Cell Biology, Psychology